 Unless you’re new to music production, I’m sure you’ve heard about the Focusrite Scarlett range of audio interfaces.
 For those who are new, they are a line of popular audio interfaces that have been designed for home recording.
-Focusrite Scarlett 2i2 vs 4i4 are both great options but there are some key differences between the 2i2 and 4i4 models which I will outline below so you can decide which one is best suited to your needs.
+Focusrite Scarlett 2i2 vs 4i4 are both great options for home studio recording, but there are some key differences between the 2i2 and 4i4 models which I will outline below so you can decide which one is best suited to your needs.

 Both the 2i2 and 4i4 are USB audio interfaces that can record 2 inputs at a time at high quality (24-bit 192kHz).
 Both interfaces have two XLR inputs with 48V Phantom support for condenser microphones.
 Likewise, both interfaces have one stereo headphone output that you may use for live monitoring your recording sessions.

 With the similarities out of the way, let’s get into the specifics of the differences between the Focusrite Scarlett 2i2 and 4i4.

 While both XLR inputs on both interfaces can double as line inputs.
 The Focusrite Scarlett 4i4 has 2 additional line inputs in the rear, which sets it apart from the 2i2 and allows you to connect synths or other instruments.